SDK Quick Start

 Install the SDK & get your key

-Install the Python SDK with pip install superpenguin or the TypeScript SDK with npm install @superpenguin/js, then go to SDK Keys and create an SDK API key.
-You'll get a key starting with sp_.
+Install the Python SDK with pip install superpenguin or the TypeScript SDK with npm install @superpenguin/js, then go to API Keys and create an API key.
+You'll get a key starting with sp-.
 Copy it.
 It's only shown once.
 For TypeScript apps, keep SP_API_KEY server-side only.

 2